HdC and EHe stars through the prism of Gaia DR3: 3D distribution and Gaia's chromatic PSF effects: HdC stars and the Gaia DR3 datasets

 In Figure~\ref{fig_IPDgofhavsG}, top, IPDgofha versus mean G magnitude, with colour coding by RFG (ratio of G mean flux to error), was plotted for all targets.
-It shows that only previously reported RCB stars of low SNR have significantly higher IPDgofha values compared to nearby classical stars.
+It shows that only previously reported RCB stars of low signal-to-noise ratio (S/N) have significantly higher IPDgofha values compared to nearby classical stars.
 All RCB stars that remained bright, along with dLHdC and EHe stars, have low IPDgofha values and minimum RFG of approximately 150.

 Our primary explanation for this observation is that changes in RCB star colours led to changes in the optical PSF shape (likely primarily due to changes in coma) across transits.
 Using a single PSF model for all transits, with either a fixed or fitted colour index, caused variations in goodness-of-fit values as the PSF shape changed.
 For RCB stars with high IPDgofha values, we also analysed the associated ipd\_gof\_harmonic\_phase parameter, which gives the resulting phase angle discussed earlier.
 The distribution of these angles is similar to that found for classical stars.